How to create custom filters in ShopMagic

 Creating business logic for filter

-There are two the most important methods in filter making it do its work.
+There are two most important methods in filter making it do its work.

 public function passed(): bool